|

 language that is aesthetically pleasing to read.

-As technology improved so did my
+As technology improved, so did my

-passionate about digital mediums, especially photography.
+passionate about digital media, especially photography.

 I used all three aspects of the